 We came together with the aim of showcasing the ingenuity of ‘craft’ practitioners, and the cultural importance of ‘craft’ for people around the Indian Ocean.

 In January 2019 we took the seed of an idea and formed a partnership to grow it.

 After successfully delivering IOTA21: Curiosity & Rituals of the Everyday, the team were encouraged to continue developing IOTA.
 So the partnership was dissolved and a not-for-profit association was set up to present future Triennials.

 The Indian Ocean Craft Triennial Inc. is a not-for-profit organisation managed by a volunteer board.

-The IOTA team actively engages with artists, artisans, curators and other visual arts and craft workers on an ongoing basis, continuously building relationships in preparation for IOTA24 and beyond.
+The IOTA team actively engages with artists, artisans, curators and other visual arts and craft workers and organisations on an ongoing basis, continuously building relationships in preparation for IOTA24 and beyond.

 [2022–present, Chair 2023–]

 John Cordery is an organisational psychologist whose career in academia spans four decades, including time spent as Chair of the Academic Board at the University of Western Australia and, most recently, as Provost and interim Vice-Chancellor of Curtin University.
 From 2015 to 2021, he served as Chair of the John Curtin Gallery Advisory Board, coinciding with a successful strategic repositioning of the Gallery to reinforce its position as a leading University Gallery in Australia.

 He is currently a Fellow of the Academy of Social Sciences of Australia and Professor Emeritus at Curtin University.
 LinkedIn.